Confederate Monument in Owensboro, Ky. (former): Settlement between County and U.D.C.

 In mid July 2022, Daviess Fiscal Court offered Kentucky U.D.C. the pedestal of the monument, with the stipulation that Kentucky U.D.C. had until the end of the month to accept or reject the offer.

-At the regular Fiscal Court meeting of 4 August 2022, Judge–Executive Al Mattingly announced an agreement between the Court and Kentucky U.D.C. under which (1) ownership of the pedestal was to be transferred to U.D.C. and the pedestal relocated to U.D.C.'s Civil War battle site in Daviess County, with the stipulation that any subsequent relocation of the pedestal must be outside of Daviess County, and (2) U.D.C was to drop its lawsuit and appeal.
+At the regular Fiscal Court meeting of August 4, 2022, Judge–Executive Al Mattingly announced an agreement between the Court and Kentucky U.D.C. under which (1) ownership of the pedestal was to be transferred to U.D.C. and the pedestal relocated to U.D.C.'s Civil War battle site in Daviess County, with the stipulation that any subsequent relocation of the pedestal must be outside of Daviess County, and (2) U.D.C was to drop its lawsuit and appeal.
 The relocation was to take place by the end of the month, with Fiscal Court retaining ownership of the sculpture.

 Relocations of the pedestal and sculpture

-On 26 August 2022, the pedestal was moved off the Daviess County Courthouse lawn and given to Kentucky United Daughters of the Confederacy, who relocated the pedestal on the same day to the Battle of Panther Creek site, a Civil War site in Daviess County that Kentucky U.D.C. owns.
-The site is south of Owensboro on U.S. Highway 431 at Sharp Road, midway between Owensboro and Utica, Ky.
+On August 26, 2022, the pedestal was moved off the Daviess County Courthouse lawn and given to Kentucky United Daughters of the Confederacy, who relocated the pedestal on the same day to the Battle of Panther Creek site, a Civil War site in Daviess County that Kentucky U.D.C. owns.
+The site is south of Owensboro on U.S. Highway 431 at Sharp Road, midway between Owensboro and Utica, Kentucky.

-Responding to a request from Daviess Judge–Executive Al Mattingly, the Owensboro City Commission on 6 September 2022 passed a municipal order that would result in the transfer to the County of a small parcel of the City-owned cemetery known as Potter's Field.
-Under this plan, which Fiscal Court approved in its 15 September 2022 meeting, the County relocated the sculpture to Potter's Field and is responsible for the continued maintenance and upkeep of the 6-foot-square site (until 15 November 2022, the County was also responsible for the continued maintenance and upkeep of the sculpture as well), with the City continuing to own and maintain the rest of the cemetery.
-The sculpture was relocated on 10 November 2022.
+Responding to a request from Daviess Judge–Executive Al Mattingly, the Owensboro City Commission on September 6, 2022, passed a municipal order that would result in the transfer to the county of a small parcel of the city-owned cemetery known as Potter's Field.
+Under this plan, which Fiscal Court approved in its September 15, 2022, meeting, the county relocated the sculpture to Potter's Field and is responsible for the continued maintenance and upkeep of the 6-foot-square site (until November 15, 2022, the county was also responsible for the continued maintenance and upkeep of the sculpture as well), with the city continuing to own and maintain the rest of the cemetery.
+The sculpture was relocated on November 10, 2022.

 Transfer of sculpture to local museum

-At its 15 November 2022 meeting, Daviess Fiscal Court agreed to transfer ownership of the sculpture to the Owensboro Museum of Science and History.
+At its November 15, 2022, meeting, Daviess Fiscal Court agreed to transfer ownership of the sculpture to the Owensboro Museum of Science and History.
 The sculpture remains at the city-owned Potter's Field on the small parcel owned by the county.